Karl Knutsson: King of Sweden and Norway

 At the death of Christopher in 1448, without a direct heir, Karl was elected king of Sweden on 20 June, and on 28 June, he was hailed as the new monarch at the Stones of Mora, not far from Uppsala, mostly due to his own military troops being present at the place, against the wishes of regents Bengt and Nils Jönsson (Oxenstierna).

 Royal coat of arms, created by King Karl in 1448.
 It has served as template for Sweden's greater coat of arms since.

-The Danish had in September 1448 elected Christian I as their new monarch.
+The Danish had in September 1448 elected Christian I of Denmark as their new monarch.
 A rivalry ensued between Karl and Christian for the throne of Norway, which had also been ruled by Christopher, with both kings gaining support from various factions in the Norwegian Council of the realm.
 In 1449, a portion of the Norwegian council elected Karl as king of Norway, and he was crowned in Nidaros Cathedral in Trondheim on 20 November.
 However, Christian also continued pursuing his claim to Norway.
 The Swedish aristocracy was reluctant to back Karl in a war against Denmark over Norway, and already in June 1450, he was forced to relinquish the throne of Norway in favour of Christian.

 From 1451, Sweden and Denmark were in state of war against each other.
 Because of devastating warring, a growing opposition against Karl emerged among the nobility in Sweden.
 The strongest opponent was the Swedish church which opposed his efforts to concentrate royal and secular power.
 Other opponents were the family group of Oxenstierna and the House of Vasa, which had been on the opposing side in the election of king and lost.